open/close all folders

 - Sara from Samurai Champloo.
 She's easily the second strongest character in the series, giving both Mugen and Jin a run for their money.
 Letting Mugen kill her in their second fight was the first time he regretted killing someone.

 - The Chimera Ant King Meryem from Hunter × Hunter, along with his Royal Guard.
-They were easily the most powerful beings in the world, and none of the human Hunters sent against them could beat them in a fair fight.
+They were easily the most powerful beings in the world, in the human-inhabited part anyway, and none of the human Hunters sent against them could beat them in a fair fight.
 So they don't fight fair.
-Gon kills Neferpitou with a Deus ex Machina Deadly Upgrade (and still loses an arm to him), and Netero kills the rest with a suicidal (and poisonous!) bomb.
+Gon kills Neferpitou with a Deus ex Machina Deadly Upgrade (and still loses an arm to her), and Netero kills the rest with a suicidal (and poisonous!) bomb.

-- Cars from the second arc of JoJo's Bizarre Adventure achieves Complete Immortality and Adaptive Ability cranked Up to Eleven at the end of it.
-In addition, he also obtained the hero's power of The Ripple, meaning he couldn't be harmed with it.
-True to form, Joseph uses the mother of all Indy Ploys in to blast him into space shortly afterwards, as well as making it look like he planned the whole thing (He didn't but he would say anything to troll Cars.).
+- Cars from the second arc of JoJo's Bizarre Adventure obtains Complete Immortality and Adaptive Ability combined with Voluntary Shapeshifting cranked Up to Eleven at the climax, achieving the status of Ultimate Lifeform.
+He also obtained the hero's power of The Ripple, only hundreds of times more powerful, making him both immune to it and capable of using it on a much greater scale.
+He's only defeated when Joseph uses the mother of all Indy Ploys to blast him into space shortly afterwards, as well as making it look like he planned the whole thing (He didn't but he would say anything to troll Cars.).
 Unable to change his course, Cars now floats inert through the cosmos.
 Begging for death but unable to die, his higher brain functions shut down.

 - Doomsday was pretty much the original example: his entire purpose was pretty much to kill Superman, so the writers could spend several plot arcs dealing with a post-Superman world.